USA Network (Canada): Early years

-Discovery Channel Canada logo used from 1995 to 2009.

 In October 1992, brewer John Labatt Ltd.—owner of TSN through its JLL Broadcast Group division, later renamed Labatt Communications—announced an agreement with Discovery Communications to apply to the Canadian Radio-television and Telecommunications Commission (CRTC) for a specialty television licence, to launch a Canadian service similar to the Discovery Channel in the United States.
 Under the agreement, Discovery Communications would supply up to 400 hours of programming per year to the Canadian channel.

 Following hearings in February 1994, the channel was licensed by the CRTC that June, as part of a wave of new licences that included the specialty channels now known as CMT, CTV Drama, Slice, Showcase, and W Network.
 During the licensing process, the venture had received numerous letters of support from various science-focused and educational groups, and academics such as John Polanyi and Susan Mann.
 In its application, the channel promised a daily science-focused show, the first of its kind in North America, tentatively titled Canada Magazine.

 The Discovery Channel launched in Canada on December 31, 1994, at 8 p.m.
 ET.
 The network was owned by Labatt Communications in partnership with Discovery Communications (which owned 20% of the venture), and was headed by former CBC executive Trina McQueen.
 Due to foreign ownership restrictions, Labatt Communications was later spun off and renamed NetStar Communications, as Labatt had been acquired by Interbrew.